spatie/laravel-resource-links/README.md

 ### Action endpoints

-Sometimes you want to add endpoints not belonging to a specific controller, then it is possible to add an action as an endpoint.
-This looks just like an common Laravel action:
+Sometimes you want to add endpoints not belonging to a specific controller.
+Then it is possible to add an action as an endpoint.
+This looks just like a standard Laravel action:

 ``` php
 class OtherResource extends JsonResource